Looking for more energy data? Check it out at ned.nl

 Availability of data

 On Energieopwek.nl we only show current (real time) generation data.
-The historical data of our data sources is managed by NetAnders with whom we work together.
+The historical data of our data sources is managed by NED with whom we work together.
 Historical data for solar, wind onshore, wind offshore and biogas is available from March 2016.
 For all other sources, such as heat pumps, data is available from January 2018.
-For questions about historical data, please contact NetAnders by sending an e-mail to info@netanders.nl.
+For questions about historical data, please contact NED by sending an e-mail to contact@ned.nl.

 This website may be used for private and non-commercial purposes, such as viewing the website, conducting research, and for media articles.
 The use of automated systems or software to extract data from this website (‘scraping’) is prohibited.
 If you are interested in the data, please contact contact@ned.nl.
 Reuse of the contents of this website is only allowed for non-commercial purposes, such as in conducting research, press publications, and in support of scientific publications.
 It you use the data, it would be highly appreciated if you mention Energieopwek.nl as the source.